techsoft3d/ts3d-hc-textbox/README.md

 ## Install

-### Via GitHub

-* Clone above GitHub project and run `npm install` in the root folder.
-This will install all dependencies.
+* Clone above GitHub project.
-* Client-side libraries can be found in the ./dist folder
+* Libraries can be found in the ./dist folder

-Add client-side collaboration library to your project with a script tag or use module version of library:
+* Add library to your application with a script tag or use module version of library:
 ```
 <script src="./js/hcTextBox.min.js"></script>
 ```
+If you are planning to fork the project and make changes to the core library make sure to run `npm install` in the root folder to install required dependencies.

 ## Documentation